 - Remove from heat.
 (No need to let it cool down before continuing.)
 Add the vanilla extract, then using a handheld or stand mixer fitted with a whisk attachment, beat on high speed until stiff glossy peaks form, about 5 minutes.

-- Meringue can be spread, piped, or swirled onto cakes, cupcakes, and other confections.
+- Meringue can be spread or swirled onto cakes, cupcakes, and other confections.
+It holds simple piped shapes like a swirl, as shown on the cupcakes above.
 Serve immediately OR torch it with a kitchen torch for a delicious toasted marshmallow topping.
-(Do not place in the oven under the broiler– it will melt.)
+(Do not place in the oven under the broilerโit will melt.)

 - Cover and store leftovers for up to 2 days in the refrigerator.
 Baked goods topped with this marshmallow meringue can be left at room temperature for up to 6-8 hours.
 After that, it’s best to refrigerate or else the topping will begin to wilt.
 For best taste, texture, and appearance, I do not recommend freezing this.